excalidraw/rfcs/active-rfcs/0000-tables.md

 - Need to verify if this approach is feasable with current state of TextWYSIWYG
 - How will this impact collaboration ?
 We may need a custom logic for tables?

+Yes we will need write custom logic to handle reconcilation in `tables`, mainly attaching `timestamp` to each cell and writing a custom algorithm to resolve the conflicts and ensuring latest changes are applied to all the collaborators.

 ### Storing cells with respect to rows to ease reordering of rows and columns

 In the suggested approach, reordering might get difficult as we will have to keep track of which cells should be swapped - lets say if we swap row 1 with row 3, we will have to iterate through all the cells and check which cells have `row` attribute set to `row 1` and swap them with cells with `row` attribute set to `row 3`.